alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/audit/phase-12/paper-readiness.md

 # Phase 12 - Paper Readiness and Packaging (Completed 2025-10-19)

 ## Rebuild Pipeline
 - `reporting/generate_report.py` produces `reports/final_report.md`, `reports/final_report.pdf`, and `reports/appendix.md` in one invocation.
-The script consumes aggregated metrics, plots, and manifests to guarantee consistency.
+The script consumes aggregated metrics, plots, and manifests to guarantee consistency (the 2025 outputs now live in `archive/2025-10-17-research-report/reports/`).
 - `scripts/smoke_kaggle.py` + `kaggle/starter.py` replicate the minimal scenario, meta-RL baseline, and offline RL baseline with deterministic seeds, ensuring figures/tables can be regenerated in cloud notebooks as well as locally.

 ## Determinism